Graduate Coursework

 Additional information

-If your application is successful, you will be required to hold a current Working with Children Check and Police Check for the duration of your study.
+Successful applicants will be required to hold a current Working with Children Check and a current police check, and these must remain valid for the duration of the course.

 Graduate Access Melbourne (GAM)